acidiclight/bitphoenix-website/site/content/_index.md

 ---
-title: "Bit Phoenix Software"
+title: Bit Phoenix Software
-subtitle: "The gamedev team that rose up from the ashes of its predecessor."
+subtitle: The gamedev team that rose up from the ashes of its predecessor.
 image: /img/home-jumbotron.png
 blurb:
   heading: Welcome
+  text: >-
-    text: "Bit Phoenix Software is a small indie game development team that rose up from the ashes of its predecessor, the ShiftOS community."
+    Bit Phoenix Software is a small indie game development team that rose up from the ashes of its predecessor, the ShiftOS community.
 intro:
-    heading: "What we offer"
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+  heading: Our main projects
+  text: >-
+    Everything we do is open-source.
+This website, our games, any utilities we write, all of it is open-source.
+Here's some of what we do:
 products:
-    - image: img/illustrations-coffee.svg
+  - image: /img/the-peacenet.png
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
+    text: >-
+      Enter a dystopian digital society as an undercover government operative using the Peacegate Operating System.
+You're on a mission to find the origin of, and hopefully stop, the spreading of a piece of mind-altering malware and to find a lost friend buried deep in the system before the malware takes over.
-    - image: /img/illustrations-coffee-gear.svg
+  - image: /img/peaceengine.png
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
+    text: >-
+      Built to run The Peacenet, Peace Engine is our work-in-progress .NET Core 3.0 game engine, built with a modern UI system and modular architecture.
 values:
-    heading: Our values
+  heading: Our philosophy
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+  text: >-
+    Most gamedev teams charge money for their games, the reasoning is obvious.
+    You have to keep the lights on somehow.
+However, we've decided to do our best to avoid charging you an arm and a leg to keep us alive.

+    This requires the usage of a lot of free and open-source services, so we've decided to pay back the open-source community by making our own products and services completely free and open-source.
+We will never make you pay to use our software and we'll never introduce ads into our UI.
+We don't believe in microtransactions either.
+You can choose to pay us if you feel we deserve it, but we'll never force you to.
 ---